Polylog is a mid-sized algorithms channel. Riddle: What share of viewers is male vs female? Make a guess before you go on.

 • in the late 2010s, around 20% of CS undergrads/PhD students/CS faculty were female.Source

 I take it that the baseline ratio is ~80% male among CS-interested people.
-That’s ~4:1, i.e., ≈2 bits already found in the 5.3-bit budget.
+That’s ~4:1 which means that we already found ≈2 bits in our 5.3-bit target.

 YouTube-general bias